rragrawal/dubAI-student-challenge/README.md

 Original code of Clean Blog Jekyll copyrighted by 2013-2019 Blackrock Digital LLC.
 Code used under the MIT license.
 Content and code of MIP-Frontiers website that is not directly derived from Clean Blog Jekyll is also licensed under MIT license.

-## Tentative planning

-The workshop is tentatively planned to be held on the 13th of March, 2023.

 ![University of Birmingham Dubai](img/logos/uobd.png)

 ## Development